-The Sagrada Familia is huge Roman catholic church that took over 130 years to build.
-It was built by the Architect, Antonio Guadi.
+The Sagrada Familia is a huge Roman Catholic church that took over 130 years to build.
+It was built by the Architect, Antonio Gaudi.

-Founded by Ferdinard VII of Spain, the Prado houses principal European paintings dating back to 12th century.
-One can see works from Velazquez, Salvador Dali, Francisco Goya, Carvaggio, Wassily Kandinsky etc.
+Founded by Ferdinand VII of Spain, the Prado houses principal European paintings dating back to 12th century.
+One can see works from Velazquez, Salvador Dali, Francisco Goya, Caravaggio, Wassily Kandinsky etc.